-- General Scholarships, which are available to Langara College students registered in a minimum of 12 credits and who were registered in a minimum of 12 credits in one of the past two terms.
-An application may be required, and can be obtained from the Financial Aid Department. - Departmental Scholarships, which are normally available to Langara College students registered in a minimum of 12 credits.
+- General Scholarships that are available to Langara College students currently registered in a minimum of 12 credits and who were registered in a minimum of 12 credits in one of the past two semesters.
+Applications which may be required, can be obtained from the Financial Aid Department. - · Departmental Scholarships that are normally available to Langara College students registered in a minimum of 12 credits and who were registered in a minimum of 12 credits in one of the past two terms.
 (Exceptional circumstances may apply.)
-Students receive the recommendation of program faculty because they meet specific scholarship criteria.
-Please check with specific Departments to see if an application is required.
+Students receive the recommendation of program faculty when they meet specific scholarship criteria.
+Please check with specific departments to see if an application is required.